petebunting/Sfm/README.rst

 ~~~~~~~~~~~~~~~~~

 These divide the workflow into Orientation, dense cloud/DSM processing and mosaic generation.
-All areinternal to the complete workflows.
+All are internal to the complete workflows.

 **Orientation.sh**